 a) Strathbroch in West Lothinan near Uphill and the present day Edinburgh Airport near to Broxburn (BrookBurn).

 b) Duffus "Dufhus" in Moray near Elgin & Lossiemouth, including Inshkiel, Kintrae & Rosile.
 An area including Ross Shire; Inverness Shire to Skye & Nairn.

 c) Bothwell in Lanarkshire later- granted to Grandsons by ruling monarch.

-There is historical evidence that the Freskyn family were said to have historically split into two branches initially, after either Freskyn or his son William intermarried with the ancient Royal House of Moray (Johannah?): A basic description of this family can be found
+As noted, there is historical evidence that the Freskyn family were said to have historically split into two branches initially, after either Freskyn or his son William intermarried with the ancient Royal House of Moray (Johannah?): A basic description of this family can be found

 a) the branch of Son William de Moravia taking the surname Moray.. " Wilhelmus filius Frisgin".

-b) The branch of son or grandson Hugo -Hugh de Moravia -progenitor of Lairds of Clan Sutherland - The oldest EARLDOM in Britain!
+b) The branch of son or grandson Hugo -Hugh de Moravia -progenitor of Lairds of Clan Sutherland - The oldest Earldom in Britain!

 c) The branch of son or Grandson of Freskyn- Andrew Bishop of Moray.